luceCoding/Programming-Interview-Questions-in-Python/leetcode/medium/078_subsets.md

 - Space: O(N)
 - N = Number of elements in array

+The intuition is recognize that for each number, we can either add it or not.
+Therefore, using recursion, we can easily backtrack the solution and try choice #2.

 Using the ability for recursion to backtrack will allow us to populate the result.
 During each recursion, we will loop through the given array, during this loop, the number represent a choosen number for the subset.
 The numbers that were not choosen yet will be passed to the next recursion to be choosen again, hence, creating the result.